paguerapido/paguerapido-api/README.md

 with username and password at the request body.

 ## Authorization
 For authorization, we're use a role based system.
-All users have the basic "REGULAR" role, but only users with the "ADMIN" role can perform soma actions.
+All users have the basic "REGULAR" role, but only users with the "ADMIN" role can perform some actions.
 The queries which specifies some authorization are annotated with the @authorization directive and the expected role is passed as an argument.

 ## Cache
 The system uses the Apollo server default cache service.
 The entities were cached, not the queries.
 Cache presented a huge performance gain, as it can be seen in the tests below which where run with JMeter with a route before and after caching it.